JakeSteam/blog-programming/_drafts/2022-11-12-how-bugs-erode-user-trust-with-bloggie-io.md

 ### Signing up
 Signing up was also very smooth, with GitHub (my preference!) and Twitter options.
 The lack of any manual signup was an unusual choice, but at least it prevents spam signups.

 I started a test post, and got thrown into a Markdown editor.
 No problem, I'm fluent in Markdown.
-I assumed the "Aa" button in the top right was some basic text styling (e.g. bold, italic) for those with less markdown experience.
-Nope, it says "Capitalise" in the hover text and when clicked... does nothing.
+I assumed the "Aa" button in the top right was some basic text styling (e.g., bold, italic) for those with less markdown experience.
+Nope, it says "Capitalise" in the hover text and when clicked… does nothing.
 A bit unexpected, but not a blocker.

 Next, I spent a couple of minutes writing my text post, and went to publish.